This post may contain affiliate links. This means if you purchase through a link on my site, I may receive a small commission at no cost to you.

 Using a journal with structure can help simplify the process, making it much more likely you will stick with it.
 You can create structure by creating a document template on your computer, by finding journal prompts online, or you could purchase one that is done for you.
 Really whatever works for you.
 Here are some examples of structured journals I have tried and liked:

 The level of structure that works for you will be something you figure out over time.
+If you have trouble with starting to write on a blank page, a structured journal may be for you!

 Sign up below for a copy of the nightly reflection journal I’ve created to help you reflect on your day and stay mindful of your goals: